zakrywilson/key-signature-identifying-neural-network-java/README.md

 #### Optional arguments

-`--help ......
-Help`

-`--verbose ...
-Verbose output`
+`-h  or  --help......Help`

-`-v ..........
-Verbose output`
+`-v  or  --verbose...Verbose output`

+`-nn [I][H][O][R]....Configure neural network characteristics where I is the number of input nodes, H is the number of hidden nodes, O is the number of output nodes, and R is the learning rate.`

+`-rr [X].............Set the reset rate to X for normal run (non-verbose)`

+`-mi [N].............Set the max training iterations to N\`

 ## Notes
 * **This project has not been tested on real data.
 Results from testing with real data will come.**
 * More command line options to come.
-* The default learning rate is `0.18` and the default number of training sessions is `10,000,000`.
-These settings can be changed in `Manager.java`.
+* The default size of the neural network is (12 x 12 x 12), the learning rate is 0.18, and the default number of training sessions is `10,000,000`.
+These settings can be changed by the optional command line arguments.